Tag Archives: Julio Cesar Chavez

 About Roy Jones Jr.

-Roy Jones Jr. is an American professional boxer who has captured numerous championships in the Middleweight, Super middleweight, Light heavyweight and Heavyweight divisions.
+Roy Jones Jr. is an American professional boxer who has captured numerous championships in the Middleweight, Super wapakati, Light heavyweight and Heavyweight divisions.
 He is the only boxer in history to start his career as a junior middleweight, and go on to win a heavyweight title.
 He is also noted for holding the WBC, WBA, IBF, IBO, NABF, WBF, and IBA light heavyweight championships; a record seven belts at the same time.
 Jones left his mark in boxing history when he won the WBA heavyweight title, becoming the first former middleweight champion to win a Heavyweight title in 106 Zaka.
 As of February 2018, Jones holds the record for the most wins in unified light heavyweight title bouts in boxing history, at twelve.
 The Ring magazine named Jones the Fighter of the Year in 1994, and the World Boxing Hall of Fame named him the Fighter of the Year for 2003.
 He is also a three-time winner of the Best Boxer ESPY Award (1996, 2000, ndipo 2003).
 Jones was named “Wankhondo wa zaka khumi” for the 1990s by the Boxing Writers Association of America.

-Box Fan Expo is the ultimate boxing fan experience event, which allows fans to meet-and-greet boxing superstars of today, current and former world champions, legends of the sport and other boxing celebrities.
+Chithunzi cha Box Cylo ndiye chinthu chopambana cha Box, which allows fans to meet-and-greet boxing superstars of today, current and former world champions, legends of the sport and other boxing celebrities.
 Fans can expect to experience various interactions such as autograph and photos sessions, FaceOff with your favorite boxers, pictures with the Ring Card Girls, Live DJ Music, chance to win prizes, purchase merchandise and memorabilia from different booths Exhibitors, “ALL UNDER ONE ROOF”.
 You won’t want to miss this must-attend Expo!

 Box Fan Expo has been a huge success with fans and boxing industry people.
-Many boxing stars have attended the last four Expos such as Floyd Mayweather, Mike Tyson, Roberto Duran, Tommy Hearns, Marco Antonio Barrera, Roy Jones Jr., Andre Ward, Mikey García, Marcos Maidana, Juan Manuel Marquez, Erik Morales, Errol Spence Jr., Sergio Martínez, Keith Thurman, Danny García, Tim Bradley, Deontay olandiridwa, Amir Khan, Shawn Porter, Fernando Vargas, Zab Yuda, James Toney, Jessie Vargas, Vinny Pazienza, Mia St.John, Leo Santa Cruz, Badou Jack, Terry Norris , Riddick Bowe , Earnie Shavers, Leon Spinks, Danny Jacobs, Abineri Mares, Jorge Linares, Brandon Rios and many more
+Many boxing stars have attended the last four Expos such as Floyd Mayweather, Mike Tyson, Roberto Duran, Tommy Hearns, Marco Antonio Barrera, Roy Jones JR., Andre Ward, Mikey García, Marcos Maidana, Juan Manuel Marquez, Erik Morales, Errol Spence Jr., Sergio Martínez, Keith Thurman, Danny García, Tim Bradley, Deontay olandiridwa, Amir Khan, Shawn Porter, Fernando Vargas, Zab Yuda, James Toney, Jessie Vargas, Vinny Pazienza, Mia St.John, Leo Santa Cruz, Badou Jack, Terry Norris , Riddick Bowe , Earnie Shavers, Leon Spinks, Danny Jacobs, Abineri Mares, Jorge Linares, Brandon Rios and many more

 Throughout the next few days leading up to the event, there will be more updates on the many stars that will commit their appearance at the Boxing Expo.
 And for anyone in the Boxing industry or other Exhibitors (non-industry), who would like to be involved and reserve a Booth,